cloudskin-eu/pravega-geds/README.md

 - 4 VM's with at least [current specs of VM] on the same network.
 One of these will act as a master node, with the other 3 acting as worker nodes.
 Each worker should have a 100Gb unmounted drive attached for MinIO.

 ### 1. Prepare Kubernes Cluster
+- Navigate to `/setup_scripts/`.
 - Run `adminit.sh` on the master node.
-Upon completion two things should be printed: A JWT token and a join command.
-Save these for later.
+A join command should be printed.
 - Run the join command on each worker node.

 ### 2. Install MinIO

 - On the master node, run `minio-install.sh`.
 This will install the MinIO operator on the kubernetes cluster.
+A JWT token should be printed upon completion, save this for later.
 - On the master node, run `kubectl expose svc/console -n minio-operator --name minio-operator-service --port 9090 --type NodePort`
 - on the master node, run `kubectl get svc -n minio-operator`.
 In the output, you should see the newly created service, as well as the port it is exposed on.
 Make note of this port.
 - The MinIO operator should now be accessible via the master node's IP address at the exposed port in your browser: `http://$MASTER_IP:$NODEPORT`.
 Enter the JWT you saved previously to login.